cdsittampalam/documentation/docs/Qredo Network.md

 *   Money is withdrawn from the Qredo Network

 Users interact with the Qredo Network using the Qredo app (see [Qredo App Overview](/docs/Qredo%20App%20Overview)).
-The Qredo app works on invitations.
-When you have signed up, you can invite a user to be a trusted party from within the Qredo Network, or from outside of Qredo.
-When choosing a trusted party externally, you can invite them via LinkedIn, Telegram or WhatsApp.
+When you have signed up to the Qredo app, you can invite users to be a trusted party from within the Qredo Network, or from outside of Qredo via LinkedIn, Telegram or WhatsApp.

 A developer user can use the Qredo Network by enrolling for the Partner API.
 Details on the Partner API are coming soon.